Choosing a comedy improv school can be a dark art. If you don’t know improv, how do you know how to tell which improv school is best for you?

 The terms short form and long form improv don’t have clear definitions around the world.
 However they’re still used to identify the different types of improvised comedy performance.
 Most schools teach just one or the other.

 Short form improvisation consists of short game based scenes.
 An example might be a 3 minute scene where every 30 seconds the players take on a different accent, or they only speak a specific number of words at a time.
 Short form improvisation can be seen on the TV show Whose Line Is It Anyway and in stage shows such as Theatresports or ComedySportz.
-A short form show is often MCed and alternates between improvised scenes, game introductions and scoring by judges.
+A short form show often has an MC or host and can alternate between improvised scenes, game introductions and scoring by judges.

 Short form shows can look like competitions or sporting events to the untrained eye.
-But the secret is that the competition isn’t real.
+But the secret is that the competition isn’t real or important – it’s all about the show!
 The cast are an ensemble, working together and supporting each other creatively.
 It may seem like winning and losing to the audience, but it’s not.
-Often people who are new to teaching improvisation mistakenly see this as a real competition and say this is a bad thing, usually because they don’t understand how it actually works.
+Often people who are new to teaching improvisation mistakenly see this as a real competition and a therefore consider it a bad thing.
+This is usually because they don’t understand how it actually works.

 Long form improvisation on the other hand, uses techniques for improvising scenes as they might be taken from a play, and are usually strung together without interruption, like a play or performance piece.
 Because of this, long form improvisation requires more training.